The first women’s colleges were founded in the nineteenth century, and women became full members of the University in 1920.

-Women were not admitted to membership of the University until 1920, although they had been allowed to sit some University examinations and attend lectures for over forty years by that date.
-It was thanks to individual initiatives, and the pioneering work of the Association for Promoting the Higher Education of Women (AEW) that women's colleges came to be established in Oxford.
+It was thanks to individual initiatives, and the pioneering work of the Association for Promoting the Higher Education of Women (AEW), that women's colleges came to be established in Oxford.
 Lady Margaret Hall and Somerville opened in 1879, followed by St Hugh's in 1886 and St Hilda's in 1893.
 St Anne's, which in 1952 was the last of the women's colleges to be incorporated by Royal Charter, originated as the Society of Oxford Home Students, catering for women students who lived with private families in Oxford while attending courses organised by the AEW.
 The five women's societies were granted full collegiate status in 1959.

 In 1973 Balliol was the first of the traditional all-male colleges to elect a woman as a Fellow and Tutor.
-Oxford currently has 11 female Heads of House: the Rector of Exeter; the Principals of Lady Margaret Hall, Mansfield, St Hilda's, St Hugh's, and Somerville; the Provost of Oriel; the Master of Pembroke; the Warden of St Antony's; and the Presidents of St John's and Wolfson.
+Oxford currently has ten female Heads of House: the Principals of Green Templeton College, Mansfield, St Hugh's, and Somerville; the Provost of Oriel; the Masters of Pembroke and St Cross; the Warden of St Antony's; and the Presidents of St John's and Wolfson.
 In 1993 Professor Marilyn Butler, former Rector of Exeter, became the first female head of a former all-male college at either Oxford or Cambridge.

 In 2016 Professor Louise Richardson became the first female Vice-Chancellor of the University of Oxford.